Show artwork for Classical Roots

 Tickets start at {{ vm.min_price_formatted }}

 Acclaimed composer Jessie Montgomery is one of today’s “most distinctive and communicative voices” (BBC).
 Experience two of her recent masterpieces.
 Co-commissioned by the DSO, Snapshots brims with “glowing washes and surges of sound,” (Dallas Morning News).
-Her Grammy Award-nominated Rounds, played by virtuoso Awadagin Pratt, evokes imagery and themes from T. S. Eliot’s Four Quartets.
-Opening the program is a world premiere by award-winning Detroit composer and trumpeter Kris Johnson.
+Her GRAMMY® Award-winning Rounds, played by virtuoso Awadagin Pratt, evokes imagery and themes from T. S. Eliot’s Four Quartets.
+The program also includes a performance by the Brazeal Dennard Chorale and The Oak by Florence Price, plus a world premiere by award-winning Detroit trumpeter, composer, and educator Kris Johnson entitled Marlowe's Wings: Detroit's Champion of Change, which honors the memory of late community leader Marlowe Stoudamire.

 Performances